syncfusion-content/asp.netmvc-docs/aspnetmvc/Masktextboxes/Behavior-Settings.md

 ### Configure Error Visibility

-8. In the View page use the corresponding Textbox helperfor rendering Textbox controls.
+In the View page use the corresponding Textbox helperfor rendering Textbox controls.

-{% highlight html %}
+{% highlight js %}

 @* Add the following code in your view page to render Textbox controls.*@